 The gut signature sign is an ultrasound term used to describe the appearance of the gastrointestinal wall.

-Bowel has 5 layers, comprised of alternating hyperechoic and hypoechoic layers.
-Anatomically these layers are as follows (innermost to outermost) 1,2:
+The bowel wall has five layers, composed of alternating hyperechoic and hypoechoic appearances.
+Anatomically these layers are as follows (innermost to o...

 Splenic haemangiopericytomas are typically asymptomatic or can result in splenomegaly.

 Abdominal complications of haematopoietic stem cell transplantation can occur early (0-100 days) or late (>100 days) post-transplant.

 bacterial infections, e.g. pseudomembranous colitis